OpenELAB/OpenELAB-M5StickCPlus2-Slot-2/README.md

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__Hi👋__，In this section, we're going to have some fun - change the picture of the slot machine! 💡 Doesn't it feel cool?
-Don't worry, the whole process is very simple and doesn't require advanced programming knowledge.
-You can add as many pictures as you like to your slot machine as you like, whether it's the classic fruit icon 🍒🍋, any other pattern you like, or even your own creative design!
-Just follow the steps and you'll be able to give your slot machine a new look, making it more personalized and fun.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__Hi__ 👋, in this section, we're going to have some fun by changing the slot machine’s images! 💡 Cool, right?
+Don't worry—it’s a simple process that doesn’t require advanced programming skills.
+You can add as many images as you like, whether it's classic fruit icons 🍒🍋, other patterns, or even your own creative designs!
+Just follow the steps, and you'll give your slot machine a personalized new look, making it more fun and unique.

-Ready to make your slot machine unique?
-Do it with me! 👩‍💻🎨
+Ready to make your slot machine stand out?
+Let’s do it! 👩‍💻🎨
 # M5StickCPlus2_Slot Project
 ## Project structure
 ```